virtual-labs/exp-sawtooth-wave-iitr/experiment/experiment-name.md

-## Generation of Sawtooth wave using Op-Amp.
+## Mathematical operations using Op-Amp.